auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 ###########################

 The way your course looks in Studio is not the way that students will see and experience it when it is live.

-To test the content that you add when you are building your course, you can view and interact with your course from a student's point of view.
+It is recommended that you test your content continually as you build your course, so you can interact with your course from a student's point of view.

-You can:
+To test your content, you can:

-* :ref:`Preview Course Content`
+* `Preview Course Content`_
-* :ref:`View Your Live Course`
+* `View Your Live Course`_

 For information about setting up a beta test for your course, see :ref:`Beta_Testing`.